croct-tech/templates/templates/croct/ui/block/announcement-bar/README.md

 # Introduction

 Announcement bars are a great way to highlight important messages or actions across your website.
+Besides the static, generic content, it can also display personalized content for different audiences.

 It's typically placed at the top of the screen and communicates time-sensitive updates, promotional offers, legal notices, or general announcements in a clear and accessible way.
 Effective use of color, layout,